Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

 Up to \NNLO, the contact interactions can be fully expressed using only local operators and the nonlocal spin-orbit interaction that can be treated by QMC methods~\cite{Gezerlis:2013ipa,Gezerlis:2014zia,Tews:2015ufa,Lynn:2015jua}.
 The leading-order (LO) momentum-independent contact interactions are given by

-where two out of four possible operators are chosen~\cite{Gezerlis:2014zia,Huth:2017wzw}\footnote{In this case, isospin-dependent operators are neglected.}.
+where two out of four possible operators are chosen~\cite{Gezerlis:2014zia,Huth:2017wzw}.
 The remaining two operators are linearly dependent due to the required antisymmetry of the wave function in nuclear systems.
-Any two out of these four operators, describing both NN S-wave interaction channels, can be selected using FRF~\cite{Huth:2017wzw}.
+In other words, one can construct an antisymmetrized potential $V_A$,